angelaminchella125-pixel/satellite-image-classification/readme.md

 To run the code follow these steps:
-1. enter the directory "project" from the command prompt;
+* enter the directory "project" from the command prompt;
-2. execute the command: docker build -t imagename .
+* execute the command: docker build -t imagename .
-3. execute the command: docker run --rm imagename (imagename--> you can chose a name for the image of your choice) Note that for the best visualization of plots and results, open the notebook directly on Google Colab or Jupyter Notebook.
+* execute the command: docker run --rm imagename <br>
+(imagename--> you can chose a name for the image of your choice)

+Note that for the best visualization of plots and results, open the notebook directly on Google Colab or Jupyter Notebook.<br>